City Hall’s Johnson-Arcuri probe paused following police watchdog request

 Advertising

-He said the committee did not wish to “jeopardise” any other investigation taking place, adding: “That is why we will pause our activities now and they will resume at the appropriate time.2

-Mr Johnson has complied with a request for evidence from the oversight committee, with members agreeing so far with a request from the Conservative Party leader’s solicitors for the submitted papers to be kept confidential.
+Mr Johnson has complied with a request for evidence from the committee and members have so far agreed with a request from the Conservative Party leader’s solicitors for the submitted papers to be kept confidential.

-Later on Wednesday MPs were due to question Culture Secretary Nicky Morgan about a £100,000 grant that the Department of Digital, Culture, Media and Sport gave to Ms Arcuri’s business.

-There were questions raised in the Commons about the due diligence made on the grant approval after ministers justified awarding the money – meant to be spent on improving IT skills in the UK – because the company had a British phone number.
+The former mayor has previously accused his “old friends” in the London Assembly of “barking up the wrong tree” with their investigation.

+An IOPC spokesman said: “We are currently acquiring material as part of our assessment to determine whether it is necessary for this matter to be criminally investigated.

 Advertising

-Calls to the number were answered by workers based in California, where tech entrepreneur Ms Arcuri, 34, is said to be based.

-Mr Johnson has previously accused his “old friends” in the London Assembly of “barking up the wrong tree” with their investigation.

-Ms Arcuri, a former model, used an interview with ITV’s Good Morning Britain to deny reports that she received favouritism during his eight-year stint as mayor.
+Ms Arcuri used an interview with ITV’s Good Morning Britain this month to deny reports that she received favouritism during Mr Johnson’s eight-year stint as mayor.

-The businesswoman, who said she met Mr Johnson for the first time in October 2011, has refused to comment on whether they had a romantic relationship as well as a professional rapport.

-Previously she said: “I think it’s quite unfortunate that it becomes that a good friend, who has now been, you know, now I’m dragged into the middle of this horrific scandal, you know, and the answer that I’m going to give is now going to be weaponised against this man.

 Most Read